wpsh/wp-cli-replicator/README.md

 ## Usage

-Please note that this implementation relies on writing directly to the WP database so both post and term tables should be empty.
-All existing users with the same login name will be deleted and new users created with password `wordpress`.
+- This command relies on writing directly to the WP database via WP DB API so both post and term tables should be empty.

+- All existing users with the same login name will be deleted and new users created with a random password because WordPress export doesn't include the passwords.
+All users will need to reset their passwords.
+Use `wp user update USERNAME --user_pass="YOURNEWPASSWORD"` to update a password for a specific user.

 ### Export Content